Luc Poirier: Return to CWA (1998–1999)

-Poirier returned to Germany after his departure from the WWF in 1998.
+Poirier returned to Germany after his departure from the WWF in April 1998.
 He made his return to Catch Wrestling Association at the 1998 Euro Catch Festival, where he defeated Big Titan to win the vacant CWA World Heavyweight Championship, tying Otto Wanz for most reigns with four.
 He successfully defended the title against former Truth Commission teammate Goliath Kurrgan at the 1999 Euro Catch Festival, which would turn out to be CWA's final event as the promotion closed after the event and Poirier became the final CWA World Heavyweight Champion.
 He retired from professional wrestling after the closure of CWA.

 Personal life

 Poirier now lives in Tarpon Springs, Florida.
-He is retired from wrestling and works as a registered nurse at Mease Dunedin Hospital on the cardiac and stroke unit.
+He is retired from wrestling and works as a Critical Care Registered Nurse at Mease Dunedin Hospital.
 Poirier married Francia Morales on June 30, 2013.

 In November 2010, he and British wrestler Dan Collins put on a wrestling show for European Wrestling Promotion in Germany, which led to Rambo's return to the ring in April 2011.
 Poirier was also inducted to the European Wrestling Hall of Fame.